tcford/psychopy_lesson/Loops_Lesson_movie.md

 A box pops up with several options for the image.
 Notice the default duration of an image is 1 second.

 In the *Image* dialoge box, we need tell *Psychopy* where to look for this component of the scene.
 In your *Psychopy* folder, there is a subdirectory called *'images'*.
-This subdirectory holds the images that can be used in this component.
+This subdirectory holds images that can be used in for this scene.
 Lets use the cat_eyes.jpeg file.
 In the *Image* dialoge box, enter the path to the file like so:
 ![image path](./gui_shots/image_path1.png)
 Click OK